DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 To control a railway, the railway needs a microcontroller based management system.
 This typically could be an Arduino Mega (or CSB1) based system running software such as the DCC-EX CommandStation and EX-RAIL automation application.
 The EX Command Station(CS) includes a sensorCAM specific driver as detailed later.

-The lens system on the cam comes in (std) 66deg., 120 and 160deg. field of view.
-One can get longer ribbon versions and even 850nm(IR) versions to experiment with.
-These versions may be sourced independently of the ESP32-CAM.
-A wider coverage is possible with a 75-120deg (fish eye) lens, if needing to accommodate a lower ceiling height but are a last resort.

 ## 2. ESP32/WROVER-CAM

 The heart of the sensorCAM is the ESP32 CAM module with an ov2640 camera sensor and a 32bit ESP32-S microprocessor.
 The sensorCAM software/sketch is loaded into the ESP32 using the Arduino IDE over a USB port with settings newline/115200 baud.
 Follow the above guidelines and run the camera example first, to get a demo webserver and CAM operational with a simple coloured test image.
 Experiment with settings to "get a feel" for the parameter effects.
 The CAM has a considerable number of video related on-screen settings.
 The standard ov2640 can see some Infra Red light which may be utilised to see a bright IR LED as a beam-break sensor.